deislabs/deislabs.io/content/posts/introducing-slight.md

 ## How to use slight?

 To use slight, you need to install it first.
-We assumed that you are using a UNIX-based machine.
-You can install slight by running the following command:
+Assuming that you are using a UNIX-based machine, you can install slight by running the following command:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/deislabs/spiderlightning/main/install.sh)"